ckcollab/ckcollab/_posts/2020-01-29-text-based-adventure.md

 Broadly, if I had a child with a high aptitude for programming, this is how I would structure that learning:

 1. Summer Camp
+    1. Five days a week, basics, like the schedule [here](#community)
+    1. Could occur 4 weeks in the summer
-2. Throughout the year small projects
+1. Throughout the year small projects, monthly interaction with a mentor
-3. Christmas Camp
-4. Go back to 1, until college!
+1. Go back to 1, until college!

 In my case, when I arrived at college I knew almost all of the material or could very easily grasp new concepts, because of my strong fundamentals.